-Young people today will need to succeed in a very different world than any we’ve known so far.
-Today’s children need space to develop their social, cultural and emotional intelligence, to connect with a sense of purpose, to create, self-direct, collaborate, and adapt.
+Young people today will need to succeed in a very different world than any we’ve known.
+They need space to develop their social, cultural and emotional intelligence, to connect with a sense of purpose, to create, self-direct, collaborate, and adapt.
 They need space, support, encouragement and scaffolding to grow– without unnecessary interference - and the inspiration of a collaborative community as they make their way.

 The future is in the hands of the deliberate community builders, creative problem-solvers and daring change-makers.